fogleman/Craft/README.md

 ### Protocol changes

-To let the server manage the world we needed to change the test based protocol to allow binary extensions.
+To let the server manage the world we needed to change the text based protocol to allow binary extensions.
 This has been done by intruducing a four byte header to all commands.
 We changed only the `C` (chunk) command to transfer compressed binary data, this reduces the amount of data being sent and greatly improves the speed of the client.

 ### Textures